What is a Letter of Credit – How to Raise Funds The Right Way

 What is Letter of Credit? – The Basics Explained

-In the following video, Alan Bracken explains the basics of a Letter of Credit in international trade and important points to be aware of if you intend to use one as a method of payment.
+The following video, explains the basics of a credit letter, also known as a documentary letter of credit (or LoC), which is a financial guarantee from a bank ensuring timely payment from a buyer to a seller in international transactions and important points to be aware of if you intend to use one as a method of payment.

 In this video, the following points are discussed: